nora-codes/CS50-PSET10/README.md

 - *ID*: A sequence is created, stored as a session variable and used to allocate the next available ID number.
 The sequence starts at 1 and moves up in increments of 1.
-If a row is deleted in the table by the user (because they request to remove an encryption), an ID number in the table will be missing and the IDs will be out of sequence.
+If a row is deleted in the table by the user (because they request to remove an encryption method), an ID number in the table will be missing and the IDs will be out of sequence.
 In this case, the session sequence is reset back to 1 and all of the IDs in the table are reallocated in sequence.